Get monthly email updates when I add new resources to our Family Action Toolkits

 FIX IT NOW: Model non-toxic masculinity

 Prevent male aggression: stop shaming men and boys when they show emotion, overwhelm, and vulnerability.
 Giving them healthy outlets for human reactions is how we prevent toxic masculinity before it boils over into an active shooter situation.

 ‘Tough Guys‘ is perfect for kids enamored with super-heroes and great feats of strength.
-While I would have preferred some variation, it means something to see strong, capable men who are willing to cry and vent there feelings in a healthy way.
+While I would have preferred some variation, it means something to see strong, capable men who are willing to cry and vent their feelings in a healthy way.

 ‘Real Cowboys’ is deceptively simple and utterly stunning.
 Rough, tough, strong and powerful cowboys (who can also be cowgirls, and any race) are charged with protecting and nurturing others.
 They feel loneliness, sadness, and often need help.
 This book is magic – stories like this are what we need to tie the bravado of the ‘American Man’ into the responsibility, kindness, and vulnerability our fathers and grandfathers were never allowed to show.